Advocacy

 Makes a Monumental Impact

-For lives to improve and communities to benefit, recovery must be accessible, everywhere, to any person who needs it.
+For lives to improve and communities to benefit, recovery support must be made available everywhere, to any person who needs it.
 If you’re in recovery, or interested in improving communities through recovery advocacy, you can help.
 Because we are living our own recovery stories and know recovery is possible, we are uniquely qualified advocates.

-For example, our Advocacy, Research & Innovation work brought much needed increases to programs housed under the Substance Abuse and Mental Health Services Administration (SAMHSA), including the Building Communities of Recovery (BCOR) Program, which received an increase of $3 million.
+For example, our advocacy work brought much needed increases to programs housed under the Substance Abuse and Mental Health Services Administration (SAMHSA), including the Building Communities of Recovery (BCOR) Program, which received an increase of $3 million.

-However, our recovery advocacy efforts fell short of establishing a set-aside within a $1 billion+ SAMHSA SAPT Block Grant mandating 10% of funds be dedicated to recovery.
+However, our recovery advocacy efforts fell short of establishing a 10% set-aside within the Substance Use Prevention, Treatment, and Recovery Services Block Grant (SUPTRS BG) that would dedicate funds for recovery support services.
 The provisions passed the House of Representatives and appeared in a Senate funding bill but were not included in the final spending omnibus bill.
 Join us, be an advocate, and help us get that done, and more.

 read about our